-This policy will be made available to all members of the university community online and in appropriate publications.
-All incoming employees, students, residents, other trainees, and volunteers (including faculty appointed without salary) will be provided training on this policy as well as risk reduction and bystander intervention.
-This policy will be reviewed at least every two years.
 The University will also biannually provide notices to employees, students, residents, other trainees, and volunteers (including faculty appointed without salary) regarding this policy, conduct that could constitute a violation of this policy, and information about available resources, such as support services, health services and mental health services.
-UT Police will receive training on sexual misconduct policy and procedures, including their obligation to advise complainants of their option to file a complaint under these procedures, as well as to file a criminal complaint.
+UT Police will receive training on sexual misconduct policy and to any individual who reports such incidents.

+procedures, including their obligation to advise complainants of their option to file a complaint under these procedures, as well as to file a criminal complaint.